 - Optional Ingredients: Powdered Sugar, to make a maple cinnamon glaze.

 How to Make Pumpkin Scones

-In another bowl, whisk together the maple syrup (or brown sugar), pumpkin puree, yogurt and vanilla.
+In a small bowl, whisk together the maple syrup (or brown sugar), pumpkin puree, yogurt, and vanilla.

-Drizzle the icing over the slightly cooled scones, or just serve with butter.
+Drizzle the icing over the cooled scones.
+Grate fresh nutmeg over.

 Why are my Scones tough and dry?

 The trick to moist and fluffy scones is to not over-mix the dough and use enough liquids.
 Mix your scones by hand instead of using an appliance like a food processor or stand mixer.